tiawl/toolbox/README.md

 ## Important note

 This package was originally thought for the [tiawl/spaceporn][1] dependencies chain.
 It is actively used in it.
 BUT it is also possible to use it in other projects.
-However maybe some concepts are always binded to its original conception guideline.
+However maybe some features are always binded to its original conception guideline.
 For this reason, this repository is open to breaking proposals.
 So if you are using it for your own needs, expect breaking (but also documented) changes for each release.

 If you want to see how to use it you can check repositories list into the [CICD reminder section](https://github.com/tiawl/toolbox/tree/trunk#cicd-reminder).